Best Practices

 Name changes are not permitted on reservations unless entered to correct a misspelling of the passenger's name.

-According to our name change policy, if the flight or class is closed or waitlist, Travel Agent is allowed to one change up to three characters in the family name (surname) and unlimited changes to the first name.
+According to our name change policy, if the flight or class is closed or waitlist, Travel Agent is allowed to one change up to three characters in the family name (surname), as also as, to the first name.

 Any attempt to override this policy will be detected by our Revenue Integrity tool and bookings will be canceled.
 Contact the SATA Group Helpdesk offices for assistance with misspellings to avoid cancellation of space.